From all the people, one begins

 - The graduation episode of Azumanga Daioh.
 And it works.
 What's even more heartwarming is that the character who starts it has spent pretty much the whole series up to that point being a total ass.

-- Gundam Wing has it after Relena's speech as Queen of the earth.
+- Gundam Wing has it after Relena's speech after being proclaimed as Queen of the Earth.
 First to clap is Dorothy though most of the council joins pretty fast.

 - In Tora Dora, Ryuuji starts applauding for Taiga in this fashion during the School Festival's beauty contest.